How MCP Works

 The MCP descriptor

-When a client connects, the server returns a descriptor describing itself and what it exposes.
-Parlay's looks like this:
+When a client connects, the server returns a descriptor describing its capabilities.
+A simplified Parlay descriptor looks like this:

 {